psychemedia/island-storynotes/knighton-gorges-ghosts.md

 # Knighton Gorges

-Originally a well presented manor house, Knighton Gorges, just of the road from Newchurch that hangers left up the hill to the Down's road towards Ryde, is the location of a tragic tale that tells of an attempt to avoid the ruin that could be caused to a family by a case of *fel de se* — suicide.
+Originally a well presented manor house, Knighton Gorges, just of the road from Newchurch that hangers left up the hill to the Down's road towards Ryde, is the location of a tragic tale that tells of an attempt to avoid the ruin that could be caused to a family by a case of *felo de se* — suicide.
 It was immortalised by Percy Stone in his *Legends and lays of the Wight*:

 ```{admonition} Sir Tristram's Weird, 1912
 :class: dropdown